 From a geotechnical perspective, surface vegetation, root zones and topsoil are considered unsuitable for use as fill within building and pavement areas.
 We typically recommend that those materials are either placed in landscaped areas or hauled off-site.
 Due to the past use of this site as a golf course as indicated in the environmental reports, the upper 6 to 12 inches of the tee boxes, fairways and greens have mercury impacts from a fungicide that was formerly used on the course.
-Based on discussions with Braun Intertec Environmental staff working on the Phase II ESA, the materials have concentration levels that may allow them to remain on-site provided a suitable location can be found for them.
+Based on discussions with Braun Intertec Environmental staff working on the Phase II ESA, we understand that limited amounts of those materials have concentration levels that will require them to be removed and disposed of in accordance with governmental guidelines.
+However, most of the materials had lower concentration levels that may allow them to remain on-site provided a suitable location can be found for them.
 Preferred locations would be in landscaped areas or below the stormwater basins where long-term settlement is less of a concern.
 Consideration could also be given to placing the lower portion of the topsoil (exclusive of the vegetation and heavy root zone) at some depth below the utilities in pavement areas, but that would also cause a risk of long-term settlement in those areas.
 We also understand that if those materials are left or placed on-site, they will require a buffer of clean soil above them.
 As the Response Action Plan (RAP) or Construction Contingency Plan (CCP) are being prepared, we recommend coordinating with the geotechnical and civil engineers to determine the most cost effective way to manage impacted on-site soils.